Lamorinda AVA: Community Industry

-The wine industry from the Lamorinda region, including vineyard owners, winemakers, and a retail wine shop proprietors supported the establishment of the AVA due to the unique microclimates, soils, and geology of the region.
+The wine industry from the Lamorinda region, including vineyard owners, winemakers, and retail wine shop proprietors supported the establishment of the AVA due to the unique microclimates, soils, and geology of the region.
 It is far from being a commercial winegrowing area, instead hosting a number of small home wineries making just enough wine to satisfy the local demand.
-There is a strong sense of community identity and commitment in Lamorinda to help consumers to identify and buy its local wines.
+There is a strong sense of community identity and commitment in Lamorinda to help consumers identify and buy its local wines.

-The Lamorinda Wine Growers Association (LWGA) is dedicated to provide education and support resulting in the production of high quality grapes and wine in an environmentally-friendly and socially responsible fashion; promote the Lamorinda community and its status as a winegrowing region, enhancing the marketability of Lamorinda-grown grapes and Lamorinda-made wine; and cultivate a strong relationship with the local community.
+The Lamorinda Wine Growers Association (LWGA) is dedicated to providing education and support resulting in the production of high-quality grapes and wine in an environmentally friendly and socially responsible fashion; promoting the Lamorinda community and its status as a winegrowing region, enhancing the marketability of Lamorinda-grown grapes and Lamorinda-made wine; and cultivate a strong relationship with the local community.